In the late 1990s, Australia privatised the system that helps the unemployed find work.

 When a job seeker attends their “initial appointment”, the Jobactive provider receives between $266 and $377.
 For placing an unemployed worker in an approved activity for fifty hours per fortnight (such as Work for the Dole), the provider receives $350.
 Placing someone into as little as four weeks of paid work nets providers $400.
 It’s money for jam.

-It is noteworthy that the CEO of the Council of Small Business Australia, Peter Strong, has called for the creation of a new Commonwealth Employment Service (CES).
+The CEO of the Council of Small Business Australia, Peter Strong, last year called for the creation of a new Commonwealth Employment Service (CES).
 Strong claimed the privatised system was a failure and had created a few millionaires off the back of the unemployed, while delivering a scheme that is failing job seekers.